-Teachers' concerns about stress, sick leave and IT resources will be among the topics debated at the second day of the annual convention of the Association of Secondary Teachers, Ireland (ASTI) which is taking place in Wexford.
+Teachers' concerns about stress, sick leave and IT resources are among the topics being debated at the second day of the ASTI convention.

 One motion calls for the establishment of an independent and mandatory audit of stressors and psychosocial hazards in second-level schools.